 David W. Denton, Ed.D. is Chair of the Graduate Teacher Education Programs at Seattle Pacific University.
-He is currently Introduction to Teaching and Learners in Context.
-He is currently teaching general inquiry, teaching, and assessment methods, and introduction to teaching.
+He is currently teaching Introduction to Teaching and General Inquiry, Teaching, and Assessment.
 His research interests include instructional technology, reflective thinking, web-enhanced learning, and portfolio assessment.
 He is the West Region Representative for AILACTE and also editor of Curriculum in Context, an ejournal published by Washington State Association for Supervision and Curriculum Development.

 David was raised in Eugene and he earned his bachelor’s and master’s degrees at the University of Oregon.
 His doctoral degree is from Seattle Pacific University.

 He lives with his wife and three children in Suquamish on the Kitsap Peninsula.
 His personal interests include ancient Greek language and philosophy, computers, and home improvement.